Larry Fortensky: Post-divorce

-Fortensky fell down a flight of stairs at his home in San Juan Capistrano, California on January 28, 1999, and was hospitalized for two months during which he was in a coma for six weeks.
+Fortensky fell down a flight of stairs at his home in San Juan Capistrano, California, on January 28, 1999, and was hospitalized for two months during which he was in a coma for six weeks.
 He suffered short-term memory loss as a result of the fall.
 He was reported to have been drunk at the time, mourning the death of a prized pet.

 He bought a three-bedroom house in Temecula, California, in 2002 with money from the divorce settlement.
 In 2009, Taylor reportedly gave him $50,000 to pay the $5,800 monthly mortgage payment and keep the house out of foreclosure.

 Fortensky's last phone call with Taylor was a day before she entered the hospital in February 2011.
-She died in March 2011 and left Fortensky over $800,000 in her will.
+She died in March 2011 and left Fortensky $825,000 in her will.

 Death

 Fortensky died from skin cancer surgery complications on July 7, 2016, after 65 days in a coma.